Mike Papantonio: Education

+Law career

-Papantonio is a senior partner in the Pensacola, Florida-based Levin Papantonio Law Firm, a leading mass torts firm.
+Papantonio is a senior partner in the Pensacola, Florida-based Levin Papantonio Law Firm, a mass torts firm.
 Within the lawyer community, Mike Papantonio is known for his work in mass torts, product liability, personal injury, and wrongful death cases, and has returned numerous verdicts of multi-million dollar damages.

 He has been listed in Best Lawyers in America since 1999, and has written several books, including the legal thriller Law and Disorder; Resurrecting Aesop: Fables Lawyers Should Remember; Clarence Darrow, the Journeyman; and In Search of Atticus Finch, A Motivational Book for Lawyers, as well as Defenses You Can Count on in an Asbestosis Case and How to Prove a Sick Building Case.
 He also co-authored Closing Arguments–The Last Battle with Fred Levin.

-Papantonio says he wrote In Search of Atticus Finch as a "wake-up call to the legal profession that has largely lost its moral compass" and has said that "seventy percent of kids coming out of law school want to represent corporations and get paid exorbitant amounts of money," he says.
-"They're willing to sell their souls to the highest bidder.

-We need to bring more quality to what we do as lawyers, we need to be better servants to the community and we need to have more political involvement for positive change in the country."
-In 2004, Papantonio helped launch a nationwide organization called Mass Torts Made Perfect.
+In 2004, Papantonio helped launch a nationwide organization called Mass Torts Made Perfect, an organization for injury attorneys.

-This organization holds annual conferences for the top personal injury attorneys and teaches them successful litigation strategies to use against multi-national corporations.

-America's Lawyer airs weekly on Thursdays from 3pm ET.
-EST. On the weekly show Papantonio, a Methodist, often criticizes the Christian right.
-He has said that "I come from a pretty strong spiritual center, but it doesn't change the way I judge people.
-Simply put, the Sermon on the Mount makes much more sense to me than the frenzied rantings of America's new 'religious right'.

-They have become an element of American politics that threatens our sense of decency as well as our democracy."
-His role on Ring of Fire was featured in the 2006 documentary Jesus Camp, in which he offers commentary on many of the scenes depicted.
-According to DVD commentary by the film's directors, Papantonio was added to the film later on because they felt there wasn't any "tension" in it, and they wanted another viewpoint.